top of page

 Two-Stage Sounding Rocket Design and Optimization

 The simulations team is responsible for determining the high-level design and performance features of GTXR's vehicles, ranging from motor grain geometry to iterative fin design.
 The team uses a range of vehicle design software and tools, such as RASAero and RocketPy, to create a full-stack optimizer for a two-stage sounding rocket.
 This software, developed in-house, drives the most important design parameters for overall vehicle design.
-It also provides predictions of flight performance that are useful for recovery after the flight.
+It also provides predictions of flight performance that are useful for recovery after flight.

 Image from iOS (1).jpg